Andrew Benintendi Player Props: White Sox vs. Mariners

-On Friday, Andrew Benintendi (.250 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
-First pitch is at 10:10 PM ET.
+On Saturday, Andrew Benintendi (.400 on-base percentage in past 10 games, 64 points above season-long percentage) and the Chicago White Sox face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Dodgers.
+In his most recent game, he hit a home run while going 1-for-4 against the Mariners.

 Andrew Benintendi Game Info & Props vs. the Mariners